D3: Data Driven Documents

 You can download the library to run locally on your computer from the D3 Website, or you can link directly to the latest release with this snippet:See output in new page.

 You should also note that D3 underwent a major version change from D3 v3 to D3 v4.
 Unfortunately, many examples you’ll find on the web will be using version 3.
 We’ll be using D3 v5, which is a minor update from D3 v4, in this class.
-As such, you can’t necessarily expect to just copy and paste example code from the web and have it work.
+As such, you can’t necessarily expect to just copy and paste example code from the web and expect it to work.
 Check out the release notes to learn about the changes across the D3 versions.

 Here is a minimal D3 example taken from the D3 website:See output in new page.